 Ryan and Bernard note that it is worthwhile to be aware that some themes may be based on what is not said in an interview rather than only based on what is actually stated (2003).

-----
+Chapter 6: Analysis

 The prophetic imagination always interprets the social analysis in the light of the spiritual dynamics underlying it.
 SA is needed for accurate perception of the issues (chpt 9, transformative revival, Grigg)